 No alcohol, glass or metal containers or opened drink containers (including water) can be brought into the venue.

 You are welcome to bring unopened non-alcoholic drinks into the theatre.

 Plastic water bottles will need to be emptied but can be refilled at our free water filter in the Lounge foyer.

-Due to our liquor license there is strictly no alcohol allowed on the ground level or in any part of the auditorium.
-Alcohol can only be purchased and consumed in the Level 1 Lounge Foyer.
+Due to our liquor license alcohol can only be purchased in the Level 1 Lounge Foyer.